pdxkbc/pdxkbc.com/README.md

 ## Development

-Just edit the files in the `src` folder and deploy them to a static site host.
+Just edit the files in the `src` folder.
+Deploys are automatic.

 With ImageMagick installed, you can use the following command to optimize
 images: